Skip to main content

 Use FME SDKs with the Harness Proxy

 Harness Proxy works with multiple FME SDKs to securely forward traffic from your infrastructure to Harness services.
-Once configured, the SDKs establish CONNECT tunnels through the proxy.
+SDKs can connect via forward proxy tunnels or through reverse proxy endpoints defined by the proxy server.
 Traffic is opaque to the proxy, so encrypted payloads and long-lived connections (such as SSE) are fully supported without additional configuration.

 To integrate an SDK with the proxy, configure the SDK to point to the proxy host and port by setting the proxy host/port in the SDK initialization.
 This ensures that all SDK requests are routed through a centralized, secure, and authenticated point.